The transmission spectrum of the potentially rocky planet L 98-59 c: Light Curve Analysis

-\texttt{DEFLATE} uses \texttt{BATMAN} transit models \citep{kreidberg2015a} for the physical component of the light curve model.
-The model strongly constrains the transit depth (R$_p$/R$_s$) and center of transit time (T$_0$) with weak constraints on scaled semi-major axis (a/R$_s$), inclination (i), and a linear limb-darkening coefficient (c$_0$).
-We assume nonlinear limb darkening (LD) and derive the coefficients by interpolating values from \citet{claret2012} to the central wavelength of WFC3 (1.4\,$\mu$m).
-These coefficients are fixed for light curve fitting as HST's poor phase coverage does not well constrain the shape of transit.
-We also compared with LD values from earlier models by \citet{claret2011} to be sure results are not sensitive to LD source and tested a linear LD law with the coefficient being a fittable parameter.
+We used the \texttt{BATMAN} software \citep{kreidberg2015a} to generate transit models that were used for the astrophysical component of the light curve model.
+The model strongly constrained the transit depth (R$_p$/R$_s$) and center of transit time (T$_0$) with weak constraints on scaled semi-major axis (a/R$_s$), inclination (i), and a linear limb-darkening coefficient (c$_0$).
+We assumed a four-parameter nonlinear limb darkening (LD) and derived the coefficients by interpolating values from \citet{claret2012} to the central wavelength of WFC3 (1.4\,$\mu$m).
+These coefficients were fixed for light curve fitting as HST's poor phase coverage does not well constrain the shape of transit.
+We also compared the LD values with earlier models by \citet{claret2011} to be sure results are not sensitive to LD source and also tested a linear LD law with the coefficient being a fitted parameter.